damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 We believe this change will make getting around in GitLab easier.
 We're trying it first in these places and love to hear what you think!

+## Other changes

+This release has more improvements, including security fixes.
+Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

-## Suppress Text File diffs through .gitattributes
+### Suppress Text File diffs through .gitattributes

 When you mark a file as non-diffable in your `.gitattributes` file, GitLab will now respect that and not show the diff.

 Thanks to Matt Oakes for contributing this!

-## Milestone references in Markdown
+### Milestone references in Markdown

 You can now reference milestones in Markdown!